neutrons/garnet/docs/source/design/reduction_plan.rst

             +String TubeCalibration
         }

-* If the data fields and values are correct, a new reduction plan object is created and its values are send and siplayed to the user.
+* If the data fields and values are correct, a new reduction plan object is created and its values are send and displayed to the user.

 * If the data values are missing or invalid, a reduction plan object is not created.
 The parameters are sent and displayed to the user to fix them.
 A corresponding error message is displayed to promt the user to edit the parameters and then save the reduction plan.